-Change creates uncertainty.
-It’s human nature to want to go against the things that bring us more uncertainty and apprehension.
+Change also creates uncertainty.
+It is human nature to want to go against the things that bring us more uncertainty and apprehension.
 To deal with change we must be confident and open to the possibilities of change.

 Being open not only helps us have more understanding, but more understanding helps us embrace change.
-When we get to the place where we feel we need a change, then we are ready to think about and embrace change.
-When we’re at our most confident when we’re well past our teenage years, but it tends to decline later on, as we age.
+When we get to a place where we feel we need a change, then we are ready to think about and embrace change.
+We’re at our most confident when we’re well past our teenage years, but it tends to decline later on, as we age.

-There are people who never choose to embrace change, because they’re less open to new experiences, primarily because of the potential chaos that change will bring to their daily routines.
-In order for us to think about change, we have to fundamentally change our attitude towards change.
-Not to means we can never change our thinking, presently or otherwise.
+There are people who don’t embrace change, primarily because they’re less open to new experiences, because they’re afraid of the potential chaos that change may bring to their daily routines.
+For us to think about change, we must fundamentally change our attitude towards change.
+Not to means we may never change our thinking, presently or otherwise.